grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 the golf course on the road there.

-It's a successful trip; I've managed to combine a mild twitch with a decent walk, a selection of year ticks, a decent lunch and a small pleasant town.
+It's a successful trip; I've managed to combine a mild twitch with a decent walk, a selection of year ticks, a decent lunch and a pleasant little town.
 AB2 is sufficiently entertained to allow the possibility of heading to Barnes the next day.

 #### A walk around WWT London